ddigiorg/simple-cortex/README.md

 ## Functionality

-#### Learn Patterns

-- sensory patterns
-- motor patterns

-#### Learn Sequences

-#### Long Term Prediction
+Simple Cortex can learn and predict any type of binary input pattern.

+Input patterns may contain sensory or motor information as well as temporal information

-Beyond one time step into the future.
+Prediction Beyond one time step into the future.

+Intention of upgrading the capabilities to learning floating-point inputs.

 ## Architecture

-#### Area

-A SC area is a collection of neurons modeled by pyramidal neurons found in HTM Theory and the mammalian neocortex.
-However unlike HTM theory, these neurons are not pre-arranged in minicolumns of shared input receptive fields.
-Rather the neurons will respond to and learn the receptive fields dynamically, allowing for a much simpler set of algorithms.

-#### Neurons

-A SC neuron is a unit who's activation represents the occourance of one or more patterns.
-Each neuron has 3 states:
-- Inactive: Not enough dendrites are active to set the neuron into activate or predict states.
-- Active: When enough dendrites are active and pass a threshold value the neuron is active and may learn its input patterns.
-- Predicted: When one or a few dendrites are active, the neuron is predicted.
-This means that after sufficient learning, the observation of just one pattern implies the occourance of other patterns even though they have not been directly observed.

-#### Dendrites

-A SC dendrite is a collection of synapses that form a coincidence detector and represents the occourance of a pattern.
-When enough synapses are active and pass a threshold value the dentrite is active.
+Simple Cortex architecture is inspired by the networked hierarchy of interacting structures found in the mammalian neocortex.

-#### Synapses
+#### Synapse

-A SC synapse is the fundamental memory storage unit.
-Like HTM Theory each synapse has:
+A SC synapse is the most fundamental memory storage unit.
+In the neocortex synapses grow towards and connect to

+Each synapse has:
 - Address: represents the presynaptic connection, or what input node or neuron the synapse is connected to.
 - Permanence: represents how well the synapse is connected.
 Unlike HTM Theory synapses are always connected to the presynaptic connection.

+#### Dendrite

+A SC "dendrite" is a collection of synapses formimg a coincidence detector.
+When enough of these synapses become active at one time step, the dentrite is active and represents the occourance of a pattern.

+#### (Dendritic) Tree

+A SC "tree" is a collection of dendrites that observe and learn from a common pattern.

+#### Neuron

+A SC "neuron" is a collection of dendrites whos activation implies the occourance of

+modeled by pyramidal neurons found in the mammalian neocortex and modeled in HTM theory.

+#### Area

+A SC "area" is a collection of neurons

+#### Region

+A SC "region" is a collection of areas.

+The equivalent of V1 or M1, etc

 ## Core Algorithms